 Products like Only Natural Pet’s All-in-One Flea Remedy Powder and Easy Defense Flea & Tick Home Spray are great ways to protect inside your home while the Easy Defense Flea & Tick Yard Spray can be used outdoors.

 From time to time the occasional scratch may occur.
 To lessen the chance of potential infection, we recommend keeping your cat’s nails trimmed, but NEVER declaw your cat.
 If you have trouble with nail trimming, ask a qualified groomer or your holistic vet for help.

 Keeping your cat indoors can also lessen their exposure to fleas and ticks as well.

 Lastly, if an accidental scratch or bite does occur, wash and disinfect it immediately and keep an eye on it for any swelling or abnormalities.
 If you’re unsure, it’s best to see a doctor to get checked out!

 While we urge you not to be too paranoid about CSD or its ill effects to the point of affecting your relationship with your cat, it’s good to be aware of it.

-As we highlighted above, proper training, claw maintenance, and flea and tick prevention will go a long way to ensuring CSD is never an issue for you or your cat.
+As we highlighted above, proper training, claw maintenance, and flea and tick management can go a long way.

 But if you do suspect that you or your family member, human or furred, has CSD, it’s best to immediately seek the advice of a doctor or veterinarian.
 Better safe than sorry!